bichinger/gamecenter-auth/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/gamecenter-auth.
+Bug reports and pull requests are very welcome on GitHub at https://github.com/bichinger/gamecenter-auth.

 ## License